buildbot/buildbot/master/docs/developer/cls-auth.rst

     .. py:method:: __init__(self, authUri, tokenUri, clientId, authUriConfig, tokenConfig)

-        :param authUri: the uri for the authentication part (first phasis)
+        :param authUri: the Uri for the authentication part (first phase)

-        :param tokenUri: the uri for the verification of the token (second phasis)
+        :param tokenUri: the Uri for the verification of the token (second phase)

         :param clientId: the clientId

-        :param authUriConfig: the additionnal configuration to pass to sanction_ ``auth_uri`` api.
+        :param authUriConfig: the additional configuration to pass to sanction_ ``auth_uri`` api.

-        :param tokenConfig: the additionnal configuration to pass to sanction_ ``Client`` api for the verify token phase.
+        :param tokenConfig: the additional configuration to pass to sanction_ ``Client`` api for the verify token phase.

     .. py:method:: getUserInfoFromOAuthClient(self, c)